 Administrators can now also download an excel sheet contain the Nine Box Analytics Data for all the employees in review cycle.
 Here, the data is broken down in terms of potential and performance, with colour coding to help administrators identify where each employee falls.

 Recommendation Analytics – Manager Recommendations Export

 Administrators can even download an excel sheet containing all the Manager Recommendations data for a cycle.
+This can be done from the Recommendation Analytics tab.
 This will give administrators a complete breakdown of how an employee’s manager has answered each recommendation question.